 The Carpenter’s Kids program resulted in the creation of one-to-one relationships between several Diocese of Virginia parishes and rural villages.
 Dozens of Virginians have visited villages -- some multiple times -- cementing personal relationships that have endured.
 Our parishes have provided all manner of direct support, including for clean water, school classrooms, desks and books, hunger relief, medical supplies and much more.

 Tell Us More

-Are you interested in getting involved with our ministries in Tanzania or Carpenter's Kids Program?
+Are you interested in getting involved with our ministries in Tanzania?
 Do you have an existing ministry or connection?
-Send your comments to Buck Blanchard.
+Send your comments or questions to Aisha Huertas.